Amazing, fun and inspiring facts about radiology

-Roentgen’s first X-ray was of his wife’s left hand, and showed her wedding ring.
+Roentgen’s first X-ray was of his wife’s left hand and showed her wedding ring.
 But when she saw the image, she exclaimed, “I have seen my death!”

 X-rays went through a period of novelty.

-Until it was known that X-rays were dangerous for those exposed to them, they were used as novelty at carnivals and circuses like modern photo booths.
-Shoe stores even used X-rays to ensure a better fit of shoe using the shape and size of the bones?
+Until it was known that X-rays were dangerous for those exposed to them, they were used as a novelty at carnivals and circuses like modern photo booths.
+Shoe stores even used X-rays to ensure a better fit of the shoe using the shape and size of the bones?

 Roentgen refused to patent X-rays.